MisterEddie/SmartBar/README.md

 # SmartBar
-A smart power bar that monitors, controls, and reduces power consumption through manual and MongoDB Analytics
+A smart power bar that monitors, controls, and reduces power consumption through manual and MongoDB Analytics.
+Please see more here: https://devpost.com/software/smartbar-nwuxg9

 ## Inspiration
 Our team wanted to make a smart power bar device to tackle the challenge of phantom power consumption.